(1900 Times Atlas of the World)

 Very few people live inside the castle, notwithstanding the fine views it offers over the whole island.

-(in Italian it would have been Salvatore), probably with reference to the name of a church.
-The village is located at the very northern tip of the island and the photo of the caldera is taken from here (it includes a blue dome in the foreground (it opens in another window).
+Old maps identified this village in a very Venetian way: San Salvador (in Italian it would have been Salvatore), probably with reference to the name of a church.
+The village is located at the very northern tip of the island.
+The image used as background for this page shows another cliff.

 Introductory page on the Venetian Fortresses in Greece